 In 1982 with the economy in a state of stagflationary recession (double digit unemployment, inflation and interest rates), and Reagan's Gallup approval rating at 37%, it was said by Libs and GOP Rinos and moderates that his presidency was "effectively over."

 Then came the "voodoo," "trickle down" economic boom that sent jobs creation and GDP growth soaring; and in 1984 Reagan was reelected in a crushing 49 state landslide.
-In fact, the economy was so supercharged by Reagan's policies and business friendly pro-growth free market leadership that the S&L Crisis and market crash of the late 1980s could do nothing to stop or reverse it.
+In fact, the economy was so supercharged by Reagan's policies and business friendly pro-growth free market leadership that the S&L Crisis and market crash of the late 1980s could do nothing to stop the momentum and reverse it.
 And in 1988 with the Cold War practically over and a prospering America wanting Reaganism to continue elected George H. W. Bush President in a 40 state landslide.

 Now in 2020 it's doubtful that Donald Trump will win a Reagan like reelection victory.
 What he'll have however is an easier path to 270 than he had in 2016 - which he'll achieve on Election Day, this time before midnight.